ni/arbitrary-session-management/README.md

 4. Start the server and run the example workflows as described in their respective READMEs.

 When you run the server and examples, you'll observe that the TestStand sequence logs data to the same file.
-In the setup phase, the file is opened, and during the main sequence, the same file session is shared and used across both measurement steps.
+In the setup phase, the file is opened, and in the main sequence, the same file session is shared and used across both measurement steps.
 This demonstrates non-instrument session sharing among measurement plugins.

 ## Step-by-Step Implementation Guide for Arbitrary Session Management

-The following steps provide a detailed guide for implementing session sharing for arbitrary (non-instrument) resources-such as files, databases, or other custom resources-across measurement plugins.
+The following steps provide a detailed guide for implementing session sharing for arbitrary (non-instrument) resources such as files, databases, or other custom resources across measurement plugins.
 This approach uses gRPC for communication.

 These steps will guide you to: